simonsobs/so3g/docs/proj.rst

 your site (see reference).
 Or use the classmethod ``get_named`` to retrieve some known position::

-  # Get a Site object... how about the Atacama Cosmology Telescope
+  # Get a Site object... perhaps the Simons Observatory.
-  site = so3g.proj.EarthlySite.get_named('act')
+  site = so3g.proj.EarthlySite.get_named('so')

 In addition to the site position on Earth, the object also contains parameters for typical site weather, for refraction calculations.